Why Muscle Pump Is Completely Overrated

 “The greatest feeling you can get in the gym is the pump.” – Arnold Schwarzenegger

 Those iconic words, spoken by the big man himself, have become something of an accepted truth in much of bodybuilding culture.

 That is, that you want your muscles to feel ‘pumped up’ both during and after your workouts.

 Conventional gym wisdom says that this will make them bigger, stronger, and look better.

-And for many guys, getting that pumped feeling at the gym is pretty much synonymous with having a good workout.
+And for many people, getting that pumped feeling at the gym is pretty much synonymous with having a good workout.

-I can’t even tell you how many times I’ve seen guys with a frown on their face because their workouts weren’t bringing them a good pump…
+I can’t even tell you how many times I’ve seen people with a frown on their face because their workouts weren’t bringing them a good pump…

 And before I go on, let me say that I completely get this.